quicwg/base-drafts/draft-ietf-quic-http.md

 : Peer violated protocol requirements in a way which doesn't match a more specific error code, or endpoint declines to use the more specific error code.

-Reserved (0x02):
-: This code is reserved and has no meaning.

-HTTP_INTERNAL_ERROR (0x03):
+HTTP_INTERNAL_ERROR (0x02):
 : An internal error has occurred in the HTTP stack.

+HTTP_STREAM_CREATION_ERROR (0x03):
+: The endpoint detected that its peer created a stream that it will not accept.

-Reserved (0x04):
+HTTP_CLOSED_CRITICAL_STREAM (0x04):
-: This code is reserved and has no meaning.
+: A stream required by the connection was closed or reset.

+HTTP_UNEXPECTED_FRAME (0x05):
+: A frame was received which was not permitted in the current state.

+HTTP_FRAME_ERROR (0x06):
+: A frame that fails to satisfy layout requirements or with an invalid size was received.

+HTTP_REQUEST_REJECTED (0x07):
+: A server rejected a request without performing any application processing.

-HTTP_REQUEST_CANCELLED (0x05):
+HTTP_REQUEST_CANCELLED (0x08):
 : The request or its response (including pushed response) is cancelled.

-HTTP_INCOMPLETE_REQUEST (0x06):
+HTTP_EARLY_RESPONSE (0x09):
-: The client's stream terminated without containing a fully-formed request.
+: The remainder of the client's request is not needed to produce a response.
+  For use in STOP_SENDING only.

-HTTP_CONNECT_ERROR (0x07):
+HTTP_CONNECT_ERROR (0x0A):
 : The connection established in response to a CONNECT request was reset or abnormally closed.

-HTTP_EXCESSIVE_LOAD (0x08):
+HTTP_EXCESSIVE_LOAD (0x0B):
 : The endpoint detected that its peer is exhibiting a behavior that might be generating excessive load.

+HTTP_WRONG_STREAM (0x0C):
+: A frame was received on a stream where it is not permitted.

-HTTP_VERSION_FALLBACK (0x09):
+HTTP_VERSION_FALLBACK (0x0D):
 : The requested operation cannot be served over HTTP/3.
 The peer should retry over HTTP/1.1.

-HTTP_WRONG_STREAM (0x0A):
-: A frame was received on a stream where it is not permitted.

-HTTP_ID_ERROR (0x0B):
+HTTP_ID_ERROR (0x0E):
 : A Stream ID, Push ID, or Placeholder ID was used incorrectly, such as exceeding a limit, reducing a limit, or being reused.

-Reserved (0x0C):
-: N/A

-HTTP_STREAM_CREATION_ERROR (0x0D):
-: The endpoint detected that its peer created a stream that it will not accept.

-Reserved (0x0E):
-: N/A

-HTTP_CLOSED_CRITICAL_STREAM (0x0F):
+HTTP_INCOMPLETE_REQUEST (0x0F):
-: A stream required by the connection was closed or reset.

-Reserved (0x0010):
-: N/A

-HTTP_EARLY_RESPONSE (0x0011):
-: The remainder of the client's request is not needed to produce a response.
+: The client's stream terminated without containing a fully-formed request.

-  For use in STOP_SENDING only.
+HTTP_INVALID_PRIORITY (0x010):
+: An invalid prioritization instruction was received by the server.

+HTTP_SETTINGS_ERROR (0x011):
+: An endpoint detected an error in the payload of a SETTINGS frame: a duplicate setting was detected, a client-only setting was sent by a server, or a server-only setting by a client.

 HTTP_MISSING_SETTINGS (0x0012):
 : No SETTINGS frame was received at the beginning of the control stream.

-HTTP_UNEXPECTED_FRAME (0x0013):
-: A frame was received which was not permitted in the current state.

-HTTP_REQUEST_REJECTED (0x0014):
-: A server rejected a request without performing any application processing.

-HTTP_SETTINGS_ERROR (0x00FF):
-: An endpoint detected an error in the payload of a SETTINGS frame: a duplicate setting was detected, a client-only setting was sent by a server, or a server-only setting by a client.

-HTTP_MALFORMED_FRAME (0x01XX):
-: An error in a specific frame type.
-If the frame type is `0xfe` or less, the type is included as the last byte of the error code.
-For example, an error in a MAX_PUSH_ID frame would be indicated with the code (0x10D).
-The last byte `0xff` is used to indicate any frame type greater than `0xfe`.

 # Extensions to HTTP/3 {#extensions}